A Compassionate Alternative

 Proponents of assisted suicide and euthanasia argue that we need to legalize these acts because patients, particularly those with terminal illness, experience uncontrollable pain.
 They argue that the only way to alleviate the pain is to eliminate the patient.

 It is important not to trivialize this issue.
 No one wants to be in pain or see their loved ones in pain.
 Fortunately, we live at a time when medicine has made great strides to manage pain.
-A medical team which includes doctors, nurses, psychiatrists, and counselors to address the total well being and/or suffering of a patient is vital to the proper management of pain.
+A medical team which includes doctors, nurses, psychiatrists, and counselors to address the total well being and/or suffering of a patient is vital to the proper management of pain and hospice care.

 Pain is most often associated with cancer.
 Here are some important things for you to consider: